3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 Dr. Michelle Vitulli, Caring Hands Animal Hospital

-A good dental care routine you can do at home includes brushing your cat’s teeth regularly, providing dental care supplements or chews, and a healthy diet.
+A good home dental care routine includes brushing your cat’s teeth regularly, providing dental care supplements or chews, and maintaining a healthy diet.

 Brushing your cat’s teeth

-Brushing your cat’s teeth is considered the gold standard of preventative oral care and should happen at least three times per week.
+Brushing your cat’s teeth is the backbone of preventative oral care.
+Ideally, you should brush your cat’s teeth daily, but at least three times per week will still improve your cat’s oral health and help prevent gum disease.

 “Start young!
 Training a kitten to allow you to brush their teeth is going to be your best bet for long-term success.
 Just like getting them used to touching their paws at a young age will make nail trims easier, getting them used to you touching the outside of their mouth, opening their mouth, and touching the outside of their teeth, will make trying to get in there with a toothbrush much easier.